Top 3 Amazon FBA Issues & How to Fix Them

 How to fix it:

 Fees for fulfillment and storage can depend on the size and weight of your product.
 Your product dimensions are already on Amazon’s system, but they are not always accurate.
-If Amazon thinks your product is larger than it actually is, FBA fees will be higher.
+If Amazon thinks your product is larger than it is, FBA fees will be higher.
 When you set up a new ASIN and send your product to an FBA warehouse, Amazon will scan the product using their Cubiscan system.
 They might re-scan your product from time to time to check if the size has changed.

 To avoid unexpected overcharges, check your product dimensions regularly, particularly if they have changed.
 Also, make sure you are aware of any changes to Amazon’s fee structure.